On this page:

 Carpet Cost Factors

-Still, some natural materials are fluffier in texture and more appealing to the eye, so striking the right balance between taste and practicality is key.
+Some natural materials are also fluffier in texture and more appealing to the eye, so striking the right balance between taste and practicality is key.

-Carpet can range in price from $2 to $10 per square foot.
-You might need to around to find the style and price point that suits your needs.
+Carpet can range in price from $3 to $20 per square foot.
+You might need to search around to find the style and price point that suits your needs.

 Foot Traffic and Durability